 Here are the steps to use these options.

 - Right, click on your chart & select “Select Data”.

 - In the select data window, click on “Hidden and Empty Cell”.

 - Select your desired option from “Show Empty Cell as”.

 Make sure to use “Connect data points with the line” (recommended).

-Let’s say if you have a favorite chart formatting which you want to apply every time you create a new chart.
-You can create a chart template to use it anytime in the future and steps are as follow.
+Let’s say you have a favorite chart formatting you want to apply every time you create a new chart.
+You can create a chart template to use anytime in the future and the steps are as follow.

-- Using save as dialog box, save it in the template folder.
+- Using the save as dialog box, save it in the template folder.

-- To insert a new with your favorite template, select it from templates in insert chart dialog.
+- To insert a new one with your favorite template, select it from templates in the insert chart dialog.

 - Go to Insert Tab ➜ Charts.